Door of 10 Downing Street (Photo: Sergeant Tom Robinson RLC/MOD)

 Tutoring is not a new phenomenon; parents have been turning to tuition to support their children’s learning for centuries.
 This is because high-quality tutoring programmes have a proven impact on the outcomes of young people.
 However, to ensure that the Education Secretary’s vision of an education system that delivers ‘opportunity for all of our children’, we need to ensure that tuition is available for all young people, not just those fortunate enough to access private tuition.

-The Tutor Trust’s RCT proved that 12 sessions of our tutoring closes the attainment gap by 3 months.
-In a world where the average attainment gap is 19 months by the age of 16, that means that if we can deliver 7 sessions of tutoring between the age of 5 and 16 we can eliminate it.
+The Tutor Trust’s RCT proved that 12 hours of our tuition closes the attainment gap by three months.
+In a world where the average attainment gap is 19 months by the age of 16, if we can deliver seven of our programmes, each including 12 hours of tuition to young people between the ages of 5 and 16, we can eliminate it.
 As the Labour government starts to grapple with the scale of the challenges in education, this strikes me as exactly the kind of bold, ambitious change that the people who elected a Labour government for the first time in 14 years had in mind.

-[The Department of Education] ...should explore funding options to allow tutoring to be embedded more securely in schools."
+[The DfE] should explore funding options to allow tutoring to be embedded more securely in schools."

 National Foundation for Education Research, NTP Evaluation and Reflection report